Trepan-Debuggers/python2-trepan/docs/entry-exit.rst

 A copy of the above can be found `here <https://github.com/rocky/python2-trepan/blob/master/PYTHONSTARTUP/pythonrc>`_.
 I usually put these line in `$HOME/.pythonrc`.
 Set the environment variable *PYTHONSTARTUP* to `$HOME/.pythonrc`.

 After doing this, when you run `python -i` you should see on entry the *print* message from the file.
-For example;
+For example:

 .. code:: console